Wednesday, May 06, 2026

 San Jose is what America looks like, said a veteran to thunderous applause.
 Protesting peacefully is one of the most patriotic things we can do, said another, again drawing vigorous agreement from the gathering.

-The posters we saw told the story of what these protest marches were all about.
+The protest signs told the story of what these marches and rallies were all about.
 It is easy to feel despondent about how Trump is destroying democracy in America and wreaking havoc in the world, but participating in these marches fills us with hope and courage.
 We viscerally understand that we are not alone in this fight, that together we can defeat Trump and Trumpism and restore the values on which America was founded.